American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 Both mother and father query depend on u_studentuserfields.mother_firstanme|father_firstname be exactly equal to guardian.firstname. u_studentuserfields is populated via an e-collect form by parents.
 It is unclear how the guardian fields are populated, so this may break in the future. `¯\_(ツ)_/¯`

+Remember to update the mother and father Named Query files if any changes are made.

 ```SQL:
 select distinct
     'user' as "type",